zwcrowley/blackstone/README.md

 library(bre)
 ```

-To begin, it is best to convert our numeric data that we use at The Mark
+To begin, it is best to convert our numeric data that we use at
-USA, Inc. to factor variables:
+Blackstone Research and Evaluation to factor variables:

 ### `recodeCat()`